Fra Angelico: Patronage

+If not a monastic establishment, the patron was most usually, as part of a church's endowment, a family with wealth.
+To maximally advertise this (wealth) favoured subjects where religious devotion would be most focused, an altarpiece for instance.
+The wealthier the benefactor, the more the style would seem a throwback, compared with a freer and more nuanced style then in vogue.
+Underpinning this was that a commissioned painting said something about its sponsor: the more gold leaf, the more prestige accrued.
+Other precious materials in the paint-box were lapis lazuli and vermilion.
+Paints from these colours lent themselves poorly to a tonal treatment.
+The azure blue made of powdered lapis lazuli had to be applied flat.
+As with gold leaf, it was left to the depth and brilliance of colour to announce the patron's importance.
+This, however, constrained the overall style to that of an earlier generation.
+Thus, the impression left by altarpieces was more conservative than that achieved by frescoes.
+These, in contrast, were frequently of almost life-sized figures.
+To gain effect, they could capitalise on an up-to-date stage-set quality rather than having to fall back upon a lavish, but dated, display.

 Contemporaries

 Fra Angelico was the contemporary of Gentile da Fabriano.
 Gentile's altarpiece of the Adoration of the Magi, 1423, in the Uffizi is regarded as one of the greatest works of the style known as International Gothic.
 At the time it was painted, another young artist, known as Masaccio, was working on the frescoes for the Brancacci Chapel at the church of the Carmine.
 Masaccio had fully grasped the implications of the art of Giotto.
 Few painters in Florence saw his sturdy, lifelike and emotional figures and were not affected by them.
 His work partner was an older painter, Masolino, of the same generation as Fra Angelico.
 Masaccio died at 27, leaving the work unfinished.

 Altarpieces

 The works of Fra Angelico reveal elements that are both conservatively Gothic and progressively Renaissance.
 In the altarpiece of the Coronation of the Virgin, painted for the Florentine church of Santa Maria Novella, are all the elements that a very expensive altarpiece of the 14th century was expected to provide; a precisely tooled gold ground, much azure, and much vermilion.
 The workmanship of the gilded haloes and gold-edged robes is exquisite and all very Gothic.
-What makes this a Renaissance painting, as against Gentile da Fabriano's masterpiece, is the solidity, the three-dimensionality and naturalism of the figures and the realistic way in which their garments hang or drape around them.
+What makes this a Renaissance painting, as against Gentile da Fabriano's masterpiece, is the solidity, three-dimensionality and naturalism of the figures and the realistic way in which their garments hang or drape around them.
 Even though it is clouds these figures stand upon, and not the earth, they do so with weight.